oscimp/gr-satre/one_way_analysis/README.md

-Now that we are convinced that satellite parameters are correct (the satellite remains at the same place with respect to Earth after 1-day) and the ground station locations are accurate, be go to fine orbit determination using the two-way time transfer observations.
+Now that we are convinced that satellite parameters are correct (the satellite remains at the same place with respect to Earth after 1-day) and the ground station locations are accurate, we go to fine orbit determination using the two-way time transfer observations.

 ## Orbit determination